baihuqian/baihuqian.github.io/_posts/2018-10-16-financial-markets.md

 ## Recessions
 Recessions are substantially psychological, thus it is difficult for anybody, a central bank, central government to deal with them.

 Inverted yield curve is a situation in which short term interest rates, like overnight rates or three-month rates, are above long-term interest rates.
-That's not the usual situation because long term, obviously long term bonds are riskier because the payout is coming much later.
+That's not the usual situation because obviously long term bonds are riskier because the payout is coming much later.
 So people generally demand a higher, and the market will give them a higher interest rate, but sometimes it's inverted.
 It's been shown statistically that that's a leading indicator of a recession.

 ### Excessive Reserves after the Financial Crisis
 Government regulators impose reserve requires that banks have to keep a certain amount of cash on reserve to meet any sudden increase in withdrawals (bank runs).
 For most of the time in recent history, banks don't keep excessive reserve beyond what is required by regulators.
 However, during or after the financial crisis, we see large amount of excessive reserves held by banks.